-The Best of Banff, Yoho & JasperA seven-day hiking tour in the National Parks of the Canadian Rocky Mountains with seven guided hikes on selected beautiful and rewarding trails of the Rockies.
+Trekking, hiking and camping tour in Jasper and Banff National Parks, CanadaA guided trekking tour and camping vacation in Jasper, Banff, Lake Louise and Yoho National Parks of the Canadian Rocky Mountains with seven guided day hikes on the best and most rewarding trails of the Rockies.

-Tour P7, 7 daysYou experience the most outstanding places in this fabulous landscape not just from the window of a car, but hiking and camping as much as possible away from the roads.
-Don't worry about planning the details.
-Your guide has everything arranged, knows the best trails, activities and special places for every season.
+Tour P7, The Best of Banff and Jasper, 7 day camping tripYou experience the most outstanding places in this fabulous landscape not just from the window of a car, but hiking and camping as much as possible away from the roads.
+Don't worry about planning the details of your Canada trip.
+Your guide has everything arranged for your trekking tour, knows the best trails, activities and the best special places for every season.

-Not included:Personal equipment, day pack, sleeping bag.
+Not included:Personal equipment, day pack, sleeping bag and Thermarest mattress.

-ExtrasMountain bike rental: $50.00 - 60.00/day
+ExtrasMountain bike rental about: $50.00 - 60.00/day

-Hotel in Calgary before the tour $115.00 per room including airport shuttle
+Hotel in Calgary before the tour $120.00 per room including airport shuttle

-($185.00 from July 06 to 15, 2018).
+($185.00 from July 03 to 11, 2020).

 Tours are guaranteed to go

 Tour DetailsDay 1: Calgary or Banff, Alberta, Canada